cksystemsteaching/selfie/README.md

 factor     = [ cast ] [ "-" ] [ "*" ] ( literal | identifier | call | "(" expression ")" ) .
 ```

 The arithmetic and comparison operators used in the first three rules are all *binary* operators in the sense that they have two operands.
 In contrast, the `cast`, minus, and dereference operators used in the rule for `factor` are *unary* operators with only one operand.
+In C\*, the unary operators have highest precedence among all operators in expressions and, importantly, are all *right-associative*.
+For example, the expression `*x + 7` is semantically equivalent to the expression `(*x) + 7`, not `*(x + 7)`.

 In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for comparison operators, which is a bit more involved, and finally for the unary minus and dereference operators.
 Casting does not involve code generation as mentioned before.

 #### Arithmetic Operators